rrvt/CodeGen/README.md

   - Create Table Template Extension Module -- A customizable file for a specific table (choose table(s) in dialog box).
   - Create Map Data Module -- Creates a cpp module that pulls all the tables together.
-  - Display Table Records -- Provides a list of tables and then will display in the window the first three fields of each record.
+  - Display Record Fields -- Provides a list of tables and then will display the fields in a record of the table.
   - Create a License Module -- This is an experimental (and reacently untested feature) to allow encrypting a passowrd to use as a license.